mehdiirh/telegram-copy-bot/README.md

 5 - Done

-### 💡 Hint:
+### 💡 Hints:
+- Bot need to be joined in both "base" and "target" entities.
+For channels, bot must also have admin rights in "target" channel to work.
-If you got ‍‍‍`Base entity does not exists` or `Target entity does not exists` errors, send "Sync" command to the bot to sync your chats
+- If you got ‍‍‍`Base entity does not exists` or `Target entity does not exists` errors, make sure bot is joined in both "base" and "target" entites, and then send "Sync" command to the bot to sync your chats

 ## 🔠 Commands
 This bot will only answer to `itself` and `sudos`